CodeEagle22/SIRITVIS/README.md

 Gillian Kant,
 Benjamin Säfken,
 Benjamin Leiding,

-## License
-SIRITVIS is published under the GNU GPLv3 license.

 ## 🎓 References
 In our project, we utilized the "OCTIS" [^1^] tool, a fantastic library by Terragni et al., which provided essential functionalities.
 Additionally, we incorporated the "pyLDAvis" [^2^] by Ben Mabey Python library for interactive topic model visualization, enriching our application with powerful data insights.
 The seamless integration of these resources significantly contributed to the project's success, offering an enhanced user experience and valuable research capabilities.